Program Features

 Outpatient Care

 • Primary care clinics with geriatric-only populations, attended by board-certified geriatricians.
 The practice consists of preventative medicine, acute care and coordination of subspecialty care for our longitudinal patients.
 There are currently several such clinics, as described here.
-Fellows will be placed in one clinic for a longitudinal primary care experience, allowing them to take ownership over their panel of patients for the duration of the year.
+Fellows will be placed in one clinic for a longitudinal primary care experience.

 Colonnades Clinic team members and patients